Overall Score: B

 The room was clean and comfortable for my family of four.
 Because everything about the room was great, but nothing was out-of-this-world spectacular, I rated the room a B.

 New York New York Hotel and Casino has pretty good wifi.
-See below:
+See the results below, as well as how to interpret the results.

 Early Check-in: Since we arrived early at NYNY, we opted for paying the $25 fee for early check-in.
 We learned, however, that early check-in starts around 10:30am and nothing is guaranteed at that time.
 Fortunately, we were able to get our room around 10:45.